Creating a glossy thermometer chart

 To create the chart like this one, do the following:

 1. Select cell C21 if you want to create a percentage axis or select cell C19 if you want to create a volume axis (in this example, used C19).

-Notice the blank row before cell C19.
-Without this blank row, Excel uses the entire data block for the chart, not just the single cell.
+Notice the blank cell before cell C19.
+Without this blank row, Excel uses the entire data block for the chart, not just a single cell.
 Because C19 is isolated from the other data, the Chart Wizard uses only the single cell.

 2. On the Insert tab, in the Charts group, choose the Column button:

-3. Remove the (x) axis and the title.
+3. Remove the horizontal (x) axis and the title.

 4. To make the column occupy the entire width of the plot area, double-click the column to display the Format Data Series task pane (or choose it in the popup menu).
 Then in the Series Options tab, change the Gap Width setting:

 5. On the Format Axis task pane, in the Axis Options tab, set the Minimum to 0 and the Maximum to 1 (if you use a percentage axis) or to 1000 (for this example):